Typically, I choose to be up and at it long before the rest of my family would even fathom waking up.

-If I had a nickel for the amount of times I’ve heard a parent tell their child to eat healthier while downing a coffee, or smoking, or drinking a soda, or…
+If I had a nickel for the number of times I’ve heard a parent tell their child to eat healthier while downing a coffee, or smoking, or drinking a soda, or…

 The good, the bad, the ugly.
 They observe and repeat.

-I’m not suggesting that parenting is this “cut and dry”, this black and white, or that this is all there is too it.
-Let’s not be naive here.
-But I am suggesting it’s very important.
+I’m not suggesting that parenting is this cut and dry, this black and white, or that this is all there is to it.
+Let’s not be naïve here.
+But I am suggesting that it’s very important.
 Essential even.

 And the worst part is that when there’s a conflict between the words I say, the instructions I give, and my actions, the child becomes confused and doesn’t know what to do.

 As a business leader, you’re in the same boat.